‘Black Panther’ star Chadwick Boseman dies of cancer at 43

 Even at the outset of his Hollywood career, Boseman was clear-eyed about — and even skeptical of — the industry in which he would become an international star.

 “You don’t have the same exact experience as a Black actor as you do as a white actor.
 You don’t have the same opportunities.
 That’s evident and true,” he told AP while promoting “42.”
-“The best way to put it is: How often do you see a movie about a black hero who has a love story — with a black woman, or any woman for that matter … he has a spirituality.
+“The best way to put it is: How often do you see a movie about a black hero who has a love story … he has a spirituality.
 He has an intellect.
 It’s weird to say it, but it doesn’t happen that often.”

-In addition to Robinson and Brown, Boseman portrayed U.S. Supreme Court Justice Thurgood Marshall in 2017′s “Marshall.“
+In addition to Robinson and Brown, Boseman portrayed the future U.S. Supreme Court Justice Thurgood Marshall in 2017′s “Marshall.”
+He humanized the larger-than-life historical figures with the same reserved dignity — interrupted by flashes of sparkling wit — that he would later bring to T’Challa.

 He took on his first producing job in last year’s action thriller “21 Bridges,” in which he also starred, and was last seen on-screen in Spike Lee’s film “Da 5 Bloods” as the leader of a group of Black soldiers in the Vietnam War.